Anchoring effect: Personal experience

-Although overconfidence emanates from the heuristic and refers more specifically to a behavioural tendency to take their initial assessment and put more emphasis on it during making their initial assessment leading to cognitive conceit.
-Cognitive conceit or overconfidence arises from other factors like personal cognitive attributes such as knowledge and decision-making ability, decreasing the probability to pursue external sources of confirmation.
-This factor has also been shown to arise with tasks with greater difficulty.
-Even within subject matter experts, they were also prey to such behaviour of overconfidence and should more so, actively reduce such behaviour.
-Following the study of estimations under uncertain, despite several attempts to curb overconfidence proving unsuccessful, Tversky and Kahneman (1971) suggest an effective solution to overconfidence is for subjects to explicitly establish anchors to help reduce overconfidence in their estimates.

 Motivation/rewards

 The motivation to be accurate in one's judgements seem to have mixed effects on the strength of anchoring.
 On one hand, According to Wegener's attitude change theory, it was widely accepted that the prevalent effects of anchoring was due to the pathway of low-elaboration, non-thoughtful processes.
 The lack of reward or consequences results in the assumption that anchors are a reasonable hint to the correct answer without considering contextual differences, categorical differences, or even the relevance of the anchor.
 There is also evidence that the effects of anchoring is diminished when there is prior warning about the phenomenon of insufficient adjustment and self-generated anchors.

 However, there is also conflicting evidence where increases in motivation does not correlate to a lowered rate of anchoring.
 There were no differences in the effects of anchoring when comparing participants who were offered monetary rewards for accurate answers to those who weren't.
 Moreover, findings by Wilson et al. (1996) concluded that incentives and forewarnings did not eliminate anchoring effects.

 This could be explained by high elaborative anchoring - When motivated to be accurate, participants engage in more cognitively demanding thought processes, searching for existing information, including prior experiences and established anchors.
 The high need for accuracy lead to more effortful thought processes, and putting a heavier emphasis on anchors since they are representations of prior knowledge in what we perceive as similar categories.
 Findings have demonstrated that both a high and low need to be accurate result in susceptibility to the influence of anchoring effects, even when one is motivated to explicitly avoid them.